 At the beginning of the course, we create a journal.
 This journal serves as a safe place to explore and record our experiences.
 I provide stimulating exercises to nurture and support our need for reasoning and logic.
 These activities provide an emotional anchor that allows my students to express themselves more fully in the clay and visual exercises.

 Just as when we open any book, and it takes us right back to where we were in the story, my student’s journals serve as a personal reference and record of their own creative journey.
 Their journal allows them to take the experience of the week home with them, and continue to nurture and explore their creativity.

-Join Heather at The Art of Letting Go: Awaken Your Creative Spirit from June 20 – June 25 at the Art of Living Retreat Center, or click here to learn more about our retreats.
+Join Heather at the Art of Living Retreat Center, or click here to learn more about our retreats.